ATTORNEYS IN DENVER

 Wrongful death occurs when somebody dies because of a person or entity’s negligence.
 Wrongful deaths are civil suits, but they can also carry criminal charges.
 If wrongful death cases have criminal charges, the charges are manslaughter or murder.

-There are different types of wrongful death lawsuits, such as medical malpractice, motor vehicle accidents, toxic torts, manufacturing defects, and criminal activity.
-Every state has a different wrongful death statute that contains criteria for procedures and precedents.
+There are different types of wrongful death lawsuits, such as medical malpractice, wrongful death, motor vehicle accidents, toxic torts, manufacturing defects, and criminal activity.
+Every state has a different wrongful death statute with procedure and precedence criteria.
 We’re experienced with wrongful death lawsuits in Colorado and understand how to work with other legal teams, insurance companies, and doctors to provide you with a smoother road toward recovery.

 Who can file a wrongful death lawsuit in Colorado?

 Determining who can file a wrongful death lawsuit depends on the state’s position on “real parties of interest.”
 The real parties of interest include those deemed to have suffered harm from the decedent’s death.
 In all states, family members such as spouses, children, and parents of unmarried children have the right to pursue legal action.
-However, in some states, other people, such as siblings and grandparents, can also seek legal compensation.
+However, other people, such as siblings and grandparents, can also seek legal compensation in some states.